 - Art and music therapy

 - Trauma therapy

 - Family therapy

 - Aftercare support

-Adderall withdrawal symptoms are short-lived.
+Adderall withdrawal symptoms and Adderall addiction symptoms are short-lived.
 Once they’re gone, you can get started on overcoming addiction once and for all through rehab.
-Call Memphis Recovery in Tennessee at 866.304.8254 if you’re ready to take the next step toward sobriety.
+At Memphis Recovery Centers, our team can help you or someone you care about begin the road to recovery with our Adderall addiction rehab.
+Call Memphis Recovery Centers at 866.304.8254 or complete our online form if you’re ready to take the next step toward Adderall addiction recovery.